The rule.

 “Earn up to 24% APY on stablecoins.”

-Hero headline.
-No paired risk language above the fold.
-Capital-loss disclosure is in a footer block 1,400 pixels down the page.
-Fails Article 88(1)(b) on fairness.
-“Up to” is not a cure — the EU consumer-protection case law on “up to” claims is settled.
+No paired risk language above the fold; capital-loss disclosure 1,400 pixels down.
+Fails Article 88(1)(b).
+“Up to” is not a cure — the EU case law is settled.

 “The fastest-growing RWA platform in Europe.”